quintel/etsource/README.md

 contain global data which applies to all regions.

 If you prefer, ActiveDocument files can be editted in your favourite text editor.
-Each document is split into three sections: a comments section where each line begins with a hash ("#"), a section containing attributes values, and a final section which contains an optional query.
+Each document is split into two sections: a comments section where each line begins with a hash ("#"), a section containing attributes values.

 ```
 # This is the comment section.
 You can wrap across as many lines as you want,